|Contacts:||P 08 8983 0600

 Council charges interest on rates and charges not paid by the due date.

-If you have a property in Litchfield Municipality, please ensure you keep rate notices for tax purposes in a safe place as requests for copies outside the current financial year will attract a fee of $18.00.
+Please ensure you keep copies of your rate notices for tax purposes in a safe place as requests for copies will attract a fee of $20.00 for current financial year and $26.00 for prior financial years.

 What is the Waste Management charge?